aebkea/rossprogram-website/src/pages/participants/math-at-ross/math-topics.md

 ---
 title: Mathematical Topics
-description: random stuff
+description: A list of some mathematical topics covered throughout the course of the Ross Mathematics Program
-sectionTitle: Participants
+sectionTitle: Participants / Math at Ross
 ---

 The topics mentioned below appear throughout the problem sets, with different topic-threads often appearing on the same set.